 Review: Nebraska – Drum Tracks EP

-Nebraska delivers the ninth release on his own Friends and Relations label on 20th July with his own Drum Tracks EP, four original creations for your listening pleasure.
+Nebraska delivers the ninth release on his own Friends and Relations label with his own Drum Tracks EP, four original creations for your listening pleasure.

 Over the last three years, as well as continuing to deliver the highest level releases for Heist and Razor n Tape, Nebraska introduced us to his label Friends and Relations.
 The freedom of creativity releasing on his own label allows, is something we enjoy very much and continues on his latest Drum Tracks EP.